Where is Uruguay?

 Its name comes from the Spanish pronounciation of the Uruguay River.

 Its ISO code is UY.

 Uruguay has a mean elevation of 109 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Cerro Catedral which is 514m above tall.

 The climate is mostly desert with long, hot summers and mild winters.
 Its terrain consists mostly of rolling plains and low hills, with fertile coastal lowlands.